ECE 563 - Information Theory (Fall 2025)

 14. Thursday, October 9th: Joint typicality, Shannon's second theorem (channel capacity theorem) - achievability.
 The material closely follows the text.

-15. Tuesday, October 14th: Recap of Fano's inequality, Shannon's second theorem (channel capacity theorem) - converse
+15. Tuesday, October 14th: Recap of Fano's inequality, Shannon's second theorem (channel capacity theorem) - converse.
+Feedback capacity and source-channel coding separation theorem are briefly discussed but delegated to the HW.
+All notes are following Cover and Thomas.

-18. Thursday, October 23rd: Additive Gaussian noise channels and their capacity, parallel Gaussian channels and waterfilling arguments
+17. Tuesday, October 21st: Differential entropy, Additive Gaussian noise channels and their capacity.
+Parallel Gaussian channels and waterfilling arguments.

-20. Thursday, October 30th: Nonuniform scalar quantization and Benett's integral, Rate-distortion theory
+20. Thursday, October 30th: Nonuniform scalar quantization and Benett's integral.

-22. Thursday, November 6th: Information projection and large deviations
+22. Thursday, November 6th: Rate-distortion theory.
+Metric entropy (coverings and packings, volume bound etc), Information projection and large deviations

 23. Tuesday, November 11th: Basics of statistical decision theory